 The brilliantly colored maple trees of New England attract visitors every fall from around the world.
 This page is your portal to the best driving routes, and the places to eat and shop and visit in each New England state.
-Start by browsing this page to tips on travel, weather, foliage color reports, and what to pack.
-Then, choose a state to visit and see detailed descriptions of fall foliage attractions there.
-For each state, you will find:
+For each state below, you will find:

 Find foliage-worthy excursions from these fine lodgings in: